Billions to owners of the big banks as SEB, Nordea and Swedbank distribute almost SEK 90 billion

 Photo: Anders Wiklund/TT

 The major banks are inviting shareholders to a dividend party again this year.
-SEB, Nordea and Swedbank are together distributing almost 90 billion, according to the banks' financial statements.
-Handelsbanken's owners will have to wait until next week for an announcement.
+SEB, Nordea and Swedbank are together distributing almost SEK 90 billion to their owners, according to the banks' financial statements.
+The payments are going to pension funds and foundations, so the money comes back to society, says Johan Torgeby, CEO of SEB.

 “There is uncertainty”

-Henriksson points out that despite the billions now being distributed, the bank still has a large buffer above regulatory requirements that it can distribute to the owners in the future.
+Henriksson points out that despite the billions now being distributed, there remains a large buffer above regulatory requirements that the bank can distribute to the owners in the future.

 The bank is reviewing its capital models and taking geopolitical uncertainty into account, according to Henriksson.